MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **Data_FirstRunPanelName** - The name of the panel from which the experience started

+#### Office.LivePersonaCard.UserActions.ClosedPersonaCard

+We log when the user closes a Persona Card.
+The data is used to determine whether the card closed correctly.

+The following fields are collected:

+-**BatchId** - Globally unique identifier if a set of requests was made

+-**Data.appContextId** - A randomly generated id used to identify different accounts in the same app

+-**Data.AppInfo.Name** - Name of the service in use (Profile card)

+-**Data.AppInfo_Id** - Name of the host application

+-**Data.AppInfo_Version** - Version of the host application

+-**Data.cardCorrelationId** - The globally unique identifier for a persona card

+-**Data.cardPersonaCorrelationId** - The globally unique identifier for a specific persona shown in a card

+-**Data.clientCorrelationId** - The globally unique identifier for the app's session

+-**Data.clientType** - The type of device the app is run on

+-**Data.eventId** - Name identifier of the event, e.g. "LivePersonaCardRenderedAction"

+-**Data.feature** - Used to group various events of the same feature (Profile card)

+-**Data.OTelJS.Version** - Version of OTel logger

+-**Data.properties** - Additional metadata collected for each event as follows:
+ - **ClientTimeStamp** - Time on the application when the event was logged
+ - **cardCorrelationId** - Duplicate of Data.appContextId above
+ - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above
+ - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above
+ - **externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session
+ - **immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session
+ - **personaCorrelationId** - A globally unique identifier for unique personas in a session

+-**Data.region** -The geographical region of the profile card backend service to which user is connected

+-**Data.tenantAadObjectId** - The tenant to which a user’s subscription is tied.
+Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

+-**Data.type** -Type of the logged event, e.g. Trace, Error, Event

+-**Data.userAadObjectId** -The globally unique user identifier for an enterprise Microsoft account (duplicate of Data.UserInfo.Id)

+-**Data.UserInfo.Id** - The globally unique user identifier for an enterprise Microsoft account

+-**Data.UserInfo.MsaId** - The globally unique user identifier for a consumer Microsoft account

+-**Data.UserInfo.OMSTenantId** - The tenant that a user’s subscription is tied to.
+Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant

+-**Data.userPuid** -The globally unique user identifier for a consumer Microsoft account (duplicate of Data.UserInfo.MsaId)

+-**Data.version** -The version of the service (Profile Card)

+-**Data_hostAppRing** - The rollout ring of the persona card

+-**Event_ReceivedTime** - The time the event was logged in the service

 #### Office.LivePersonaCard.UserActions.ConfigurationSetAction